-Your Project Plan must be submitted electronically.
+Your Project Plan must be submitted electronically by 12:00 AM, April 15, 2024.
 You will receive emails reminding you of this deadline.
 Your SARP project mentor will receive a notification requiring acknowledgement of their mentoring responsibility.

 Grading of the SARP Course Project Plan